pfreemantlm/dev-standard/Platform/CampaignService.md

     campaignID=642001

 The JSON returned describes the Creatives assigned to each Placement, and each “series” of Companion Creatives on each assignment.
 In both cases, the “weighting” of the Creative or Companion is also shown.
-The below example output shows 2 placements; one with 2 editions (50/50 weighted) and another with edition, complete with 1 companion:
+If the Placement has a schedule for Creatives & Companions, then the Creatives appear in a different object, with a start and end date for each scheduled block.
+The below example output shows 2 placements; one with a schedule comprised of 3 editions; and another with 1 edition, complete with 1 companion:

     {
       "success":true,